callahantiff/PheKnowLator/README.rst

 STEP 3: Process Ontology Data and Build Edge Lists
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* Process ontologies to verify they are error free, consistent, and normalized to integrate overlapping edge data sources.
+* Process ontologies to verify they are error free, consistent, and normalized to integrate overlapping edge data sources (see the `Ontology README`_ for more information).

 * Create new edges between ontology classes and edge data sources.